VerifyTests/Verify/docs/mdsource/parameterised.source.md

   * Verify.Fixie: Automatically detects the method parameters via a [custom ITestProject]( docs/parameterised.md#fixie).
   * Verify.MSTest: Does not detect the parametrised arguments, as such `UseParameters()` is required.
   * Verify.NUnit: Automatically detects the method parameters.
 So `UseParameters()` is not required unless using custom parameters.
+  * Verify.TUnit: Automatically detects the method parameters.
+So `UseParameters()` is not required unless using custom parameters.
   * Verify.Xunit: Does not detect the parametrised arguments, as such `UseParameters()` is required.
   * Verify.XunitV3: Automatically detect the method parameters for built in types (string, int, bool etc), but for complex parameters `UseParameters()` is required.